pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step6.md

 Our service is pretty much done - all that is left is to place the components we've developed into a process container and configure it.

 When a container is started, it starts composing the microservice out of the components indicated in the configuration file.
 For the container to be able to build these components, it will need a component factory.
-In the **build** directory, create a `BeaconsServiceFactory` class and populate it with the following code:
+In the **build** directory, create a `BeaconsControllerFactory` class and populate it with the following code:

 {{< tabsection >}}
   {{< include "../__code18_node.md" >}}